-Limited Competition for the Continuation of the National Consortium on Alcohol and Neurodevelopment in Adolescence (NCANDA): This Funding Opportunity Announcement (FOA) is a limited competition to support the continuation of the Research Project Sites of the National Consortium on Alcohol and Neurodevelopment in Adolescence (NCANDA).
+Limited Competition for the Continuation of the National Consortium on Alcohol and Neurodevelopment in Adolescence (NCANDA): This Notice of Funding Opportunity (NOFO) is a limited competition to support the continuation of the Research Project Sites of the National Consortium on Alcohol and Neurodevelopment in Adolescence (NCANDA).
 The NCANDA Research Project Sites have responsibility for the acquisition of data according to the standard protocol for the nation-wide consortium to study the impact of alcohol drinking on brain structure and function during adolescence and into early adulthood.
 RFA-AA-17-004 (U24) will support continuation of the NCANDA Administrative Resource, RFA-AA-17-005 will support the continuation of the NCANDA Data Analysis Resource, and RFA-AA-17-003 will support the continuation of the Research Projects Sites within the consortium.

 NIH-Wide with NIAAA Participation

-BD2K Mentored Career Development Award in Biomedical Big Data Science for Intramural Investigators (K22) (RFA-ES-16-003) and for Clinicians and Doctorally Prepared Scientists (K01) (RFA-ES-16-002): The first of these FOAs issued by the National Institute of Environmental Health Sciences solicits K22 applications for an NIH Career Transition Award to provide support for outstanding basic or clinical investigators in the NIH Intramural Program to transition to independent, faculty-level academic positions in the area of Big Data Science.
+BD2K Mentored Career Development Award in Biomedical Big Data Science for Intramural Investigators (K22) (RFA-ES-16-003) and for Clinicians and Doctorally Prepared Scientists (K01) (RFA-ES-16-002): The first of these NOFOs issued by the National Institute of Environmental Health Sciences solicits K22 applications for an NIH Career Transition Award to provide support for outstanding basic or clinical investigators in the NIH Intramural Program to transition to independent, faculty-level academic positions in the area of Big Data Science.
 The initiative is a 2-phase program which includes a mentored 1-year phase in an intramural appointment at NIH, and a second phase of up to 3 years of support at an extramural institution.
-The second of these BD2K FOAs solicits applications for a mentored career development award (K01) in the area of Big Data Science.
+The second of these BD2K NOFOs solicits applications for a mentored career development award (K01) in the area of Big Data Science.
 The aim of this initiative is to support additional training of scientists who will gain the knowledge and skills necessary to be independent researchers as well as to work in a team environment to develop new Big Data technologies, methods, and tools applicable to basic and clinical research.

-Health Services Research on Minority Health and Health Disparities (R01, R21) (PAR-16-221, PAR-16-222): The purpose of this FOA issued by the National Institute on Minority Health and Health Disparities is to encourage innovative health services research that can directly and demonstrably contribute to the improvement of minority health and/or the reduction of health disparities at the health care system level as well as within clinical settings.
+Health Services Research on Minority Health and Health Disparities (R01, R21) (PAR-16-221, PAR-16-222): The purpose of this NOFO issued by the National Institute on Minority Health and Health Disparities is to encourage innovative health services research that can directly and demonstrably contribute to the improvement of minority health and/or the reduction of health disparities at the health care system level as well as within clinical settings.

-Diet and Physical Activity Assessment Methodology (R01) (PA-16-167): This FOA issued by the National Institute of Diabetes and Digestive and Kidney Diseases encourages innovative research to enhance the quality of measurements of dietary intake and physical activity.
-Applications submitted under this FOA are encouraged to include development of: novel assessment approaches; better methods to evaluate instruments; assessment tools for culturally diverse populations or various age groups, including children and older adults; improved technology or applications of existing technology; statistical methods/modeling to improve assessment and/or to correct for measurement errors or biases; methods to investigate the multidimensionality of diet and physical activity behavior through pattern analysis; or integrated measurement of diet and physical activity along with the environmental context of such behaviors.
+Diet and Physical Activity Assessment Methodology (R01) (PA-16-167): This NOFO issued by the National Institute of Diabetes and Digestive and Kidney Diseases encourages innovative research to enhance the quality of measurements of dietary intake and physical activity.
+Applications submitted under this NOFO are encouraged to include development of: novel assessment approaches; better methods to evaluate instruments; assessment tools for culturally diverse populations or various age groups, including children and older adults; improved technology or applications of existing technology; statistical methods/modeling to improve assessment and/or to correct for measurement errors or biases; methods to investigate the multidimensionality of diet and physical activity behavior through pattern analysis; or integrated measurement of diet and physical activity along with the environmental context of such behaviors.

-Population Health Interventions: Integrating Individual and Group Level Evidence (R01, R21) (PA-16-146, PA-16-147): This FOA issued by the NIH Office of Behavioral and Social Sciences Research (OBSSR) solicits applications that will improve health and reduce the burden of disease, scientific research needs to be implemented at the population level in addition to the biological and clinical levels.
-The purpose of this FOA is to support multilevel, transdisciplinary population health interventions that target underlying social, economic, and environmental conditions in an effort to improve health outcomes.
+Population Health Interventions: Integrating Individual and Group Level Evidence (R01, R21) (PA-16-146, PA-16-147): This NOFO issued by the NIH Office of Behavioral and Social Sciences Research (OBSSR) solicits applications that will improve health and reduce the burden of disease, scientific research needs to be implemented at the population level in addition to the biological and clinical levels.
+The purpose of this NOFO is to support multilevel, transdisciplinary population health interventions that target underlying social, economic, and environmental conditions in an effort to improve health outcomes.

-Bioengineering Research Partnerships (U01) (PAR-16-116): This FOA issued by National Institute of Biomedical Imaging and Bioengineering encourages bioengineering applications that will accelerate the development and adoption of promising tools and technologies that can address important biomedical problems.
+Bioengineering Research Partnerships (U01) (PAR-16-116): This NOFO issued by National Institute of Biomedical Imaging and Bioengineering encourages bioengineering applications that will accelerate the development and adoption of promising tools and technologies that can address important biomedical problems.
 The objectives are to establish these tools and technologies as robust, well-characterized solutions that fulfill an unmet need and are capable of enhancing our understanding of life science processes or the practice of medicine.
 Awards will focus on supporting multidisciplinary teams that apply an integrative, quantitative bioengineering approach to developing technologies, and engage biomedical researchers or clinicians throughout the project.
 The goal of the program is to support projects that can realize meaningful solutions within 5–10 years.

-Discovery of the Genetic Basis of Childhood Cancers and of Structural Birth Defects: Gabriella Miller Kids First Pediatric Research Program (X01) (PAR-16-150): This FOA is an NIH Common Fund initiative inviting applications to use whole-genome sequencing to investigate the genetic etiology of structural birth defects and childhood cancers).
+Discovery of the Genetic Basis of Childhood Cancers and of Structural Birth Defects: Gabriella Miller Kids First Pediatric Research Program (X01) (PAR-16-150): This NOFO is an NIH Common Fund initiative inviting applications to use whole-genome sequencing to investigate the genetic etiology of structural birth defects and childhood cancers).

 Dr. Veronica A. Alvarez was invited to write a commentary in the journal of Proceedings of National Academy of Science titled, “Clues on the coding of reward cues by the nucleus accumbens” The commentary was published in March 2016.
 (Alvarez VA.
 Proc Natl Acad Sci.
 2016 Mar 8; 113(10):2560-2.)